gabrielFernandes-dev/PracticingNode/README.md

 <p align=center>
 Hello there dear visitor!
 Hope you're enjoying this repo so far, I really put a lotta effort on it and hopefully I'll get a job at backend development soon. <br/> If I may, I'd like to ask for your help at this journey, so if you know any job opportunities, please tell 'em about what you've seen here. <br/>
 It'd be a great if I could get the chance of showing what my dedication and power of willing is capable of. <br/>
-And also you have any suggestions or criticisms, please feel free to express your opinion,  it's gonna be a huge pleasure to talk to you.
-Thanks mate!
+And also you have any suggestions or criticisms, please feel free to express your opinion,  it's gonna be a huge pleasure to talk to you and learn what you have to tell me.
 </p>

 #### **Author**:

 Gabriel Fernandes, Frontend Developer Jr.

-#### **About** :
+#### **About Me** :

 > - _Brazillian, living on the state of Minas Gerais_
 > - _Currently going for a System Analysis and Development degree (Technician Degree)_
-> - _Currently working with a stack which contains React, Angular and Ionic/Angular in fronted development at Pluritech Brasil LTDA._
+> - _Currently working with a stack which contains React, Angular and Ionic/Angular as an intern in fronted development at Pluritech Brasil LTDA._

 #### **Contact:**